MLH/GitHub-Education-Hackathon-Grant-Fund-2023/Hackathons_2023/CatHacks-2023.md

 ## What’s Next?
 - CatHacks IX was a great success for the hackers and the organizers.
 We saw more hackers attend CatHacks this year compared to previous year and saw more project submissions.
 The projects were diverse and amazing.
-CatHacks team feels that it was succefully able to provide its hackers with resources they needed for the hackathon!
+CatHacks team feels that it was successfully able to provide its hackers with resources they needed for the hackathon!
 - CatHacks X will tentatively be happening in April 2024, celebrating a decade of CatHacks! <br>
 - Twitter: https://twitter.com/UKCatHacks